-More and more frequently, people are choosing to spend their hard-earned cash pitting their wits against Mother Nature and physics in a battle that sees them going to extreme lengths to achieve the kind of head rush that only the rawest scenery and roughest terrains can satisfy.
+More and more frequently, people are choosing to spend their hard-earned cash pitting their wits against Mother Nature and gravity in a battle that sees them going to extreme lengths to achieve the kind of head rush that only the most finest scenery and roughest terrains can satisfy.

 This is hiking with a difference — forget gentle gradients up moderate foothills: Via Ferrata is a hybrid of activities forced together to form this now popular rural activity.
 Walkers are challenged to move from peak to peak by way of a network of cables and stemples, ladders and bridges, gradually thrusting upwards towards the summit.
 This is more than a walk in the park; this is more than a run around the mountains; this is adrenaline sport in raw form.

 One of the best places for via ferrata in the UK is Honister in the Lake District.
 Here you will be taken on a tour of the old slate mines which once thrived within the Cumbrian mountains.
 Via Ferrata, or the ‘Iron Way’, was how the miners traveled to work each day, and you can follow in their footsteps as you clamber across the rock face, and sail down zip lines on your journey upwards.
 Some of the views you will witness are simply breathtaking, and will leave you wanting to be a part of more of the UK’s beautiful landscapes.

 Don’t worry; you don’t have to be super-fit for via ferrata, as the course has been designed for all ages and abilities, but this rocky adventure and the mountain air will certainly do you the world of good.
 Visit the website for more information.